homerlabs/repo/dev/FoodOrderSimulator/README.md

     changed overflow shelf discard algorithm from find and discard order with min food value to random as per spec replaced call to exit() with call to NSApp.terminate() add ivar totalOrdersMoved
+    switched from using orderOperationQueue to using semaphore to protect ordersDict data